HafslundEcoVannkraft/stratus-tf-github-environments/README.md

     value: "another-secret-value"
 ```

-**Variable Precedence**: Custom variables override automatic Azure variables if there are naming conflicts.
+**Variable Precedence**: Remote State → Per-Environment → YAML (highest precedence)

-**Note**: This version of the module only supports static secrets defined directly in the YAML file.
+**Secret Sources**: Secrets can come from both remote state (`github_environment_config.secrets`) and YAML configuration.
+Both sources are combined, with YAML secrets taking precedence if there are naming conflicts.

 > **Important**: Container App deployments using Azure OIDC federation typically don't need GitHub Environment secrets for Azure authentication since all Azure variables are automatically provided.
 Use secrets for build steps or third-party services only.

-Future versions will support secret substitution from GitHub workflow environment variables, GitHub secrets, and references to Azure Key Vault for even greater security and flexibility in production environments.
+> **Security Note**: For production environments, consider using Azure Key Vault references in your remote state output instead of hardcoding sensitive values.

 ## Azure Resources Created